johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 Students will attend lectures, use blackboard and participate in lab exercises to support the lecture material.
 Students will participate in discussions about lecture material.
 Exams will be taken in a classroom setting.

 #Core Abilities
-Madison College Core Abilities are eight key life and success skills that contribute to the development ofstudents as life-long learners on the job, at home, and in the community.
+Madison College Core Abilities are eight key life and success skills that contribute to the development of students as life-long learners on the job, at home, and in the community.
 The Core Abilities are skills and abilities taught and assessed in classes, labs, and field experiences at Madison College.
 For more information on Core Abilities, please visit [http://madisoncollege.edu/core-abilities](http://madisoncollege.edu/core-abilities).
 This class addresses the following core abilities: Ethics

 #Responsibilities and Policies
 **Student Responsibilities:*ß* Students are expected to be familiar with Madison College policies and procedures.
 Many of the important policies and procedures are on the Madison College website, located at [http://madisoncollege.edu/student-rights-responsibilities](http://madisoncollege.edu/student-rights-responsibilities).